rodrigoimenes/rodrigoimenes.github.io/README.md

 My name is Rodrigo Imenes and i am a Fullstack Developer!

-Currently working for [Alterdata Software](https://www.alterdata.com.br/) as a Senior Fullstack Developer, working with:
+Currently working at [Alterdata Software](https://www.alterdata.com.br/) as a Senior Fullstack Developer, working with:

 - NodeJs
 - ReactJs